problemareas/problemareas.github.io/_posts/2021-01-31-Switching between LUX and exposure values.md

 ---
 layout: post
 title: Switching between LUX and Light Values
-subtitle: How to determine exposure from LED panels LUX specifications
 slug: luxToEv
 ---

+### How to determine exposure from LED panels LUX specifications

 Setting up the conversion functions: